jackfranklin/react-fundamentals-2019-workshop/README.md

-Welcome to my React Fundamentals workshop!
+Welcome to the Aigenpulse JS workshop :)

-To get started, clone this repository (you might want your own fork so you can push your work).
+To get started, clone this repository.

 Then run `npm install`.
 Each exercise is run individually, so to run an exercise run the name of the section and the number: